-UK home secretary in Rwanda to sign new asylum treaty
+UK home secretary signs new asylum treaty in Rwanda

-The visit to Rwanda comes less than a month after a UK court ruling declared a deportation scheme to Rwanda illegal.
+James Cleverly visits Rwanda after a UK court ruling declared a deportation scheme to the East African nation illegal.

-British Home Secretary James Cleverly arrived in Rwanda on Tuesday to sign a new treaty to send asylum seekers to the African nation after the United Kingdom’s top court declared the deportation scheme unlawful.
+British Home Secretary James Cleverly has signed a new treaty to send asylum seekers to Rwanda after the United Kingdom’s top court declared the deportation scheme unlawful.

+The agreement was signed by Cleverly, who travelled to Rwanda’s capital Kigali on Tuesday, and Rwandan Foreign Minister Vincent Biruta.

 Keep readinglist of 4 items